 Wasted Time: Cultural activity and the role it plays in national identity

-Dr Abdelfattah Abusrour, Neil Leiper and Chunk discuss the positive role that filmmaking, theatre and the arts can play in giving hope to people, through their work with young people and prisoners.
+Dr Abdelfattah Abusrour, Neil Leiper, Chunk and Dr. Rhys Machold discuss the positive role that filmmaking, theatre and the arts can play in giving hope to people, through their work with young people and prisoners.

 Dr Abdelfattah Abusrour is founder and director of Alrowwad Cultural and Arts Society, established in 1998 in Aida refugee camp, Bethlehem.
 He is an author, actor and theatre director, with a PhD in biological and medical engineering from France in 1993.
 He has been President of the Palestinian Theatre League (2009-2013), and an active volunteer and trainer in Storytelling and Drama in Education.